OASIS TOSCA: Related specifications

 Commercialization of cloud computing offerings has required manageability of tenant applications, particularly on a large scale.
 As such, vendors who offer their services to a wide market have written related standards that predate, or have been developed concurrently, with the OASIS TOSCA standard.

 Amazon AWS CloudFormation template

 The AWS CloudFormation template is a JSON data standard to allow cloud application administrators to define a collection of related AWS resources.

-It is worth noting that CloudFormation is a proprietary format from AWS, that is not TOSCA based, and therefore does not bring the promise OASIS TOSCA is targeting.
+CloudFormation is a proprietary format from AWS, that is not TOSCA based, and therefore does not bring the promise OASIS TOSCA is targeting.